polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/connect-to-a-relay-chain.md

 > This may take a while!
 Be patient as you wait for a new epoch to begin.

-We can keep track of what parachains are registered and what their latest head data is on the `Network > Parachains` tab in the Apps UI.
+You can keep track of what parachains are registered and what their latest head data is on the `Network > Parachains` tab in the Apps UI.

 ![parachain-summary-screenshot.png](../../../../../media/images/docs/tutorials/09-cumulus/parachain-summary-screenshot.png)